joey-qytyku/OS-90-fixed/docs/Scheduler.md

 Single operations using imm8 will run as the DX form.

-32-bit IO is currently not supported under V86.
+> 32-bit IO is currently not supported under V86.
 String operations are also assumed to be with DF=0

-# Interrupt Frame
+# The IRET Frame

-Virtual 8086 mode automatically pushes the data segment registers but if we switched from protected mode then this will not occur.
-The segment registers have to be pushed manually.
+When a switch from ring-3 to ring-0 takes place, the kernel will have an system entry procedure that will save registers onto the stack and call a higher level procedure.

+This is a complicated matter.
+If a switch happens from V86, the segment registers will automatically be saved onto the stack before the rest can be.
+This means that the IRET frame structure will have two sets of segment registers.

+This is not a problem.
+Regardless of the previous mode, segment registers are always pushed and popped after the system entry is finished.
+This can have the effect of restoring the ring-3 protected mode state's segment registers or zeroing them out as specified by V86.
+IRET will check EFLAGS and decide based on that.

+What this all means is that code that modifies the trap frame directly--particularly the segment registers--must know what mode the context was in.
+The VM flag is all this is needed, though checking the process type ID works too.

+## For IRQs and Exceptions

+Exceptions use system entry and are subject to the same rules as software interrupts.
+The only difference is that exceptions are non-preemptible.

+IRQs use the same entry/return method but do not go through system entry.

 # Thread States and Context Types (TODO)